Who Is John Sweeney?

 Dancing has been a passion for Karen since she was inspired by the film "West Side Story".

-with John for over 11 years and loves travelling and meeting dancers who,
+with John since 2001 and loves travelling and meeting dancers who,

 like her, are still looking for new styles and ideas.